 While you’re refinancing, you might be tempted to include other types of debt into your new loan (auto, credit card, or personal loans, for example).
 Although it would simplify things, this generally cannot be done with a student loan.
 However, there are other types of loans that can handle different types of debt.

-Personal loans can be used for anything you want.
+Personal loans can be used for anything.
 That means you could use a personal loan to refinance your student debt, a credit card or two, and your auto loan.
-Of course, this only makes sense if you’re truly going to save money (and avoid racking up debt again once you free up those lines of credit).
+This only makes sense if you’re truly going to save money.
+Avoid racking up debt again once you free up those lines of credit.

 Should you Consolidate or Refinance?

-If you have federal student loans: Evaluate the pros and cons carefully — especially if you’re tempted to switch to a private student loan.
+If you have federal student loans: Evaluate the pros and cons—especially if you’re tempted to switch to a private student loan.
 Using a federal consolidation loan isn't terribly risky.
-But moving from federal loans to private loans is not something you can reverse — you’ll lose the benefits of those federal loans forever.
-For example, if you work in public service, you might have the opportunity to get federal loans forgiven after 10 years of employment — good luck getting that deal from a private lender.
+But moving from federal loans to private loans is not something you can reverse—you’ll lose the benefits of those federal loans forever.
+For example, if you work in public service, you might have the opportunity to get federal loans forgiven after 10 years of employment—good luck getting that deal from a private lender.

-Federal loans might also allow you to change (lower) your monthly payment based on your income, but private lenders are less accommodating.
+Federal loans might also allow you to lower your monthly payment based on your income, but private lenders are less accommodating.

 If you have private student loans: It’s always worth shopping around to see if you can get a better deal.
 Look for a lower interest rate, low (or no) application and processing fees, and other terms that mean you’ll truly save money.
 Make a quick amortization table for each loan including your existing loan, and go with the option that works best for you.